wizgurl101/Cake-Shop-Web-Application/README.md

 ## Current progress

 ### Application can do the following:
-- Create a new accoount
+- Create a new account
 - Admin user can edit and delete users

 ### The following features are being work on at the moment: